-As per Clause-2.8.5 of IRS-Bridge Rules, in transverse / longitudinal seismic condition, only 50% of gross tractive effort/braking force will be considered.
+As per Clause 2.8.5 of IRS Bridge rules, when considering seismic forces, in transverse/longitudinal seismic condition, only 50% of gross tractive effort/braking force will be considered.

-Dispersion, of longitudinal forces is not allowed as per Clause-2.8.3.4 of IRS Bridge Rules.
+Dispersion of longitudinal forces is not allowed as per clause 2.8.3.4 of IRS Bridge Rules.

-6.4.5 Centrifugal Forces Due to Curvature of Superstructure
+6.4.6 Centrifugal Forces Due to Curvature of Superstructure

-The horizontal centrifugal force due to moving load in curved superstructure is to be considered as per § 2.5 of IRS: BR.
+The horizontal centrifugal force due to moving load in curved superstructure is to be considered as per \S 2.5 of IRS: BR.

-$$\mathbf{C} = \frac{W \, v^2}{127 \, \mathrm{R}}$$
+$$C = \frac{W v^2}{127 R}$$

-Where W is Live load reaction & C is Centrifugal force (unit of C & W shall be same), v is maximum design speed in km/hand and R is radius of curvature in m.
+Where W is Live load reaction & C is Centrifugal force (unit of C & W shall be same), v is maximum design speed in km/hand and Ris radius of curvature in m.
 This force is assumed to act at a height of 1.830 m above rail top level on safer side.